Donnie Darko - Collector's Edition Blu-ray

 ![]() |

 BOTTOM LINE : One of the more bizarre and interesting films made in the past decade.
 The Blu-ray isn't going to give a pristinely sharp appearance - but it is more faithful to a cinematic, and textured, version than the existing DVDs.
 This 1080 does what it is supposed to without manipulations.
 Fox has done a decent job transfer-wise although my choice may have been to only have the DC utilizing more file space (and possibly even more grain!) and the 2nd disc extras included on the single Blu-ray.
 It's a film that tend to grow on you.
 Purchasers should be prepared, the Blu-ray certainly isn't demo material.
 The film, however, is filled with the curious and 'unexpected' and for that reason alone it is worthy of at least one viewing.
-The Blu-ray offers the most crisp audio and richest video experience to date.
+The Blu-ray offers the best audio and richest video experience to date.

 Gary Tooze